 My name is Angela Serricca and I am the artist and owner of Serricca Studios.
 In 2007, I earned my Bachelor of Fine Arts degree for both Metalsmithing and Sculpture at Tyler School of Art (Temple University).
 While in college, I experimented with paper pop-up techniques and how they could transition to sheet metal.
 After graduation, I worked for 8 years as a portrait photographer until I decided to rekindle my love of metalworking.
 In June 2015, I started my own business called Serricca Studios to focus on merging my creative passions and sharing them with the world.
 Because I enjoy exploring surface, dimension and space, I decided to revisit the techniques I explored back in college.
 I enjoy artwork that provides visual, physical and emotional connections and feel my experience in sculpture, jewelry and photography techniques allow me to achieve these characteristics through my work.
 Every piece is designed and made by me in my eastern Pennsylvania studio.
-“Garden Collection” was my first jewelry study that later became the primary style of my work.
+“Garden Collection” was my first nature design study that featured the “Daisy” design, which later became the primary style of my work and inspiration for a variety of floral designs.
 In 2016, I began exploring the art show scene and growing my product line.
-Today, my work includes collections, one-of-a-kind and custom pieces that feature “pop-up” elements inspired by nature.
+Today, my work includes collections, one-of-a-kind and custom ordered pieces that feature “pop-up” elements inspired by nature.
 Copper is my preferred metal due to its warm color tone, ability to fuse with vitreous enamels, and ability to react with patina solutions and chemical etching processes.
 My handmade metalwork is created using a piercing and sawing technique to hand-cut the sheet metal, then aspects of the design are hand-formed to create dimension.
 Surfaces may feature a patina or enamel finish to create a wearable work of art for personal adornment.
 Designing custom jewelry is a services I also enjoy providing, especially when the piece has a special memorable aspect to it.
 In July 2018, I joined the PA Guild of Craftsmen and plan to further my involvement.
 Through persistence, experiences and exposure, I plan to expand my product availability in shows, stores and galleries nationwide.
-With financial growth, I hope to be able to hire aspiring jewelers who wish to gain hands on experiences as an “artrepreneur”.
-Through it all, I’d love to become known in art communities and organizations as someone who helps to promote the arts and its impact on the world.
+With financial growth, I hope to be able to hire aspiring jewelers who wish to gain hands on experiences.
+Through it all, I’d love to become known in art communities and art organizations as someone who helps to promote the arts and art community.

 My Art Influences